zellyn/diskii/README.md

 It is also a library of code that can be used by other Go programs.

 Its major advantage is that it's written in Go, hence cross-platform.
+(Travis is currently set up to build for Linux, MacOS, and Windows, for amd64 architecture.
+Send a pull request if you want to add a platform.)

 Its major disadvantage is that it mostly doesn't exist yet.